Special Requests & Group Visits

 - Chaperones: Anyone under the age of 18 will be assigned an adult chaperone.
 See Daytime Visits and Nighttime/Stargazing for chaperone requirements and specific times.

 - All group members must acclimate for at least 30 minutes at the Visitor Information Station before traveling above the Visitor Information Station.
+Juveniles between 16 and 18 years old must acclimate for 1 hour before travelling above the VIS.

 - If using an outside vendor for driving to or above the Visitor Information Station, it must be a vendor that is permitted by the University of Hawaii.